muhammad-sufyan5/sufyan-laravel-migration-lint-package/docs-site/docs/configuration.md

 ✅ Pro Tip: Commit your config/migration-linter.php file to version control so your whole team shares the same linting standards.

 ---

-### 🔍 Why this version works better
-- Reflects your new **dynamic discovery system** for custom rules.
-- Explains the `severity_threshold` clearly (many devs miss that it affects exit codes).
-- Links to the “Writing Custom Rules” page for continuity.
-- Perfectly matches your documentation tone and emoji style.